Our Law Firm Tackles Tough Cases

 Tire blowout accidents should never occur.
 If truck drivers and trucking companies regularly check their tires, they should notice when tires become worn and replace them before they blow out.
 Unfortunately, not all trucking companies or truck drivers take such precautions, and in many instances they may purchase retread or reconditioned tires, instead of new.
 As your attorney, we can investigate why your accident happened and stand up for your rights.

 Often, improperly loaded trucks tip over and cause rollover accidents, especially if the truck driver takes a turn too fast.
-Such accidents are especially common in tractor-trailers, which can be loaded down with thousands of pounds of materials that need to be precisely loaded.
+Such accidents are especially common in tractor-trailers, which can be loaded down with thousands of pounds of materials that need to be precisely loaded and secured.

 Proving that a truck was not loaded correctly and caused a serious accident can be very difficult.
 That's why it's important that you contact our law firm as soon as possible.
 We can search for the evidence you need to hold the responsible party accountable for their actions.